-Use the bulleted list below to describe why this project/these proposed activities are necessary (significance/value) or address a need.
-Include supporting information, such as data to provide evidence that the need exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population and the larger community.
+Use the bulleted items below to describe why this project/these proposed activities are necessary (significance/value) or address a need.
+Include supporting information, such as data to provide evidence that the need exists, demonstrate the size and scope of the problem, and document the effects of the problem on the target population.